Download Our Free Psilocybin Sourcing Guide

 For most people, the answer is disappointment.
 This is why we typically discourage combining serotonergic medications with psilocybin.

-The interesting thing is that we’ve had clients send us this study from 2021 which shows the SSRI’s don’t interfere with the psychedelic experience—but we’ve found that doesn’t hold true–at least not with all medications.
+The interesting thing is that we’ve had clients send us this study from 2021 which shows the SSRIs don’t interfere with the psychedelic experience—but we’ve found that doesn’t hold true–at least not with all medications.

 While the study is a great data point, it’s also important to consider the results we’ve seen anecdotally working with clients first-hand over the last several years.

+We’ve sat with clients who are concurrently taking SSRIs and attempting psychedelic experiences.
 Alternatively, we’ve sat with clients who are taking SSRIs who eat 10+ grams of mushrooms and experience no effects at all.

 The question is, is that a risk you’re willing to take as a journeyer?
 Only you know the answer to that question.